 “In mobile-feed environments, people prefer having the choice to opt in to sound.
 When feed-based mobile video ads play loudly when people aren’t expecting it, 80% react negatively, both toward the platform and the advertiser.”

-As you forget to caption your video ads, chances are that people won’t click on the “Play” button and watch the entire thing.
+If you forget to caption your video ads, chances are people won’t click on the “Play” button and watch the entire thing.
 That’s because they won’t be able to see what your ad is about, only a video without sound or text.

 - Including an intro

-- Using logos or credits at the beginning of video
+- Using logos or credits at the beginning of the Newsfeeds video

 - Trying to tell too much in a single video